Home / Glossary / What is a WMS (Warehouse Management System? Definition & Importance

 4 November 2022

-WMS stands for the warehouse management system.
-It's a system that helps businesses to track and manage inventory within a warehouse.
+WMS or warehouse management system, is a software that helps businesses to track and manage inventory within a warehouse.
 It can include managing stock levels, tracking incoming and outgoing shipments, and calculating reorder points.

 Businesses must have a WMS to ensure that inventory is properly managed and controlled.
 Without a WMS, companies would likely face significant inventory issues, including lost or damaged goods, and struggle to track stock levels.
 A WMS provides businesses with the necessary visibility and tools to manage their inventory effectively and efficiently.